obmarg/cynic/cynic-book/src/derives/query-arguments.md

 To use any fields of this struct as an argument to a QueryFragment, the struct must define an `argument_struct` parameter that points to the `FilmArguments` struct.
-This allows arguments to be passed in using the `cynic_arguments` attribute on the fields where you wish to pass them.
+This allows arguments to be passed in using the `arguments` attribute on the fields where you wish to pass them.

 ```rust